 This project has been classified as an Involve project based on the International Association for Public Participation Spectrum.
 This means we work directly with the public, stakeholders and rightsholders throughout the design process to ensure that ideas and aspirations are understood and considered.

-This project will have a Community Advisory Committee (CAC) made up of representatives of the Downsview community.
+This project has a Community Advisory Committee (CAC) made up of representatives of the Downsview community.
 The CAC’s mandate is to provide a forum for feedback, guidance and advice to the project team at key decision points during the community engagement process.
 The CAC will meet approximately one to two times per phase of the project.
 The CAC is not a decision-making body and does not speak on behalf of the entire community.

 In this phase, the City will work with the community and project advisory groups to define an overall vision, guiding principles and big moves for the new Community Recreation Centre (CRC).
 These will guide the development of design options in Community Engagement Phase 2.